 Women don’t buy candles just because they’re women.
 Psychographic segmentation, though, tells us that some women buy candles as part of decorating their homes.
 Others purchase candles as gifts.
 And some buy them simply to enjoy the fragrance.

-Major brands and organizations are turning to psychographics to better understand and resonate with their customers.
+Major brands and organizations are turning to psychographics to better understand and resonate with their customers; in essence, understanding the connection between demographics and psychographics can really improve marketing endeavors.
 Subaru’s CMO has said that the car manufacturer targets customers based on their interests and passions rather than straight demographics.
 And the campaign for former presidential candidate Ted Cruz paid a firm $750,000 for psychographic profiling, hoping to understand why two voters who look identical on paper react to different political messages.

 Small business owners don’t need that kind of cash to dabble in psychographic segmentation.
 Here are a few ideas for beginners to get started.